 Students who achieve this level receive a 1-3 sentence mention in the MSP/Dean’s Letter, along with an image of the badge earned.

 Tracking for all three levels of this badge would be the responsibility of the OIPE, who would report student progress to the Directors of Phase 1, 2, and 3 for grade reporting purposes.
 OIPE would be responsible for assisting students with tracking the points needed for the competency level (and any additional levels the student chooses to pursue) as well as approving student-proposed IP activities that they feel meet the requirements for 1-, 2-, or 3-point activities.

+Issues regarding non-completers in the context of promotion and graduation

+What happens if a student does not meet the minimum requirement?

+Michelle and I will meet in person or virtually with any student who hasn’t reported at least 1 point in phase 2 or phase 3 at the midpoint of a phase for a remediation discussion.
+We will also avoid this by sending frequent periodic reminders to students throughout the phase.
+We have a plan like this for PharmD/MD match program, so a precedent exists.

+Discuss possible promotion/graduation issues in Phase 2/3: This should not be an issue with the proposed remediation plan.
+We will make sure everyone who does not complete by the above timeline will be remediated.
+If a student has not completed by 2 weeks after mid-phase meeting, that would result in a warning letter.
+Further non-completion would result in a letter of unprofessionalism submitted to MSAPC.
+Potential outcomes for non-completers are non-promotion or recommendation for graduation as determined by MSAPC.

 In summary, we propose the previously articulated point system for earning the IPC Badge based on a mix of existing required and optional IPE/C activities, which would be documented, evaluated, tracked, and reported to the appropriate medical curriculum personnel and committees.
 This point system and badge will allow the MD curriculum to effectively integrate and track IPE/C across all 3 phases in a variety of settings and “touch points” consistent with nationally-accepted best practices, aligning with our competencies and learning objectives, nationally-accepted competencies, and accreditation needs.
+We anticipate that as IPE/C interactions increase, this point system may need adjustment.

 References: